 No. You will be sedated and you will likely remember very little of the experience.

 Maryland holistic dentist is one of just a few full sedation dentists in Maryland.

-Still searching, sedative dentist near me?
+Still searching, sedative dentist, sleep dentist or sedation dentist near me?
 We are happy to be your local sedation dentist.

 The use of a Sedative drug to keep a patient calm throughout a dental procedure.
 Many patients do not need a sedatives to remain calm during dental appointments.